documentationfor yFiles for HTML 3.0.0.1

 )

 createEdgesSource<TDataItem> creates a new EdgesSource<TDataItem> that is bound to the passed edgesData and its data item type.
-The passed sourceIdProvider and targetIdProvider define the id of the source and target node data items for each edge data item.
+The passed sourceIdProvider and targetIdProvider define the ID of the source and target node data items for each edge data item.

 const graphBuilder = new GraphBuilder({